 Establish New $100,000 Release Valve Fund

-In addition, I’m going to mentally earmark $100,000 for nonproductive spending and unforeseen events.
+In addition, I’m going to earmark $100,000 for nonproductive spending and unforeseen events.
 By doing so, any future car issue, home repair, accident, or other unpleasant surprise will already be accounted for.
 The goal is to reduce stress and anxiety when inevitable problems arise, instead of feeling blindsided every time something goes wrong.

 Just as importantly, this cushion gives me explicit permission to spend on more things without guilt, rather than defaulting to saving and investing every extra dollar for my children.
 At the moment, the only big ticket item I can envision is replacing my car, which is now over ten years old.
 Even if I splurge on a $65,000 vehicle, I would still have $35,000 remaining in this “release valve” fund to absorb future mishaps.
 Knowing that buffer exists makes spending feel intentional rather than irresponsible.